vkt99163/Delta-Classes/README.md

 # Delta-Classes
-This file is for delta pratice classes
+This file is for delta pratice classes.